yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/row-level-geo-partitioning.md

 Geo-partitioning of data enables fine-grained, row-level control over the placement of table data across different geographical locations.
 This is accomplished in two steps:

-* partition a table into user-defined table partitions
+1. Partition a table into user-defined table partitions.
 * pin these partitions to the desired geographic locations by configuring metadata for each partition

 To create user-defined table partitions, designate a column of the table as the partition column that will be used to geo-partition the data.
 The value of this column for a given row is used to determine the table partition that the row belongs to.